annikabergkvist/annikabergkvist/README.md

 - 👋 Hi, I’m @annikabergkvist ☕️ ❤️ 🚴‍♀️
-- 👀 I’m interested in all things web dev and graphic design.
+- 👀 I’m interested in all things web development
-- 🌱 I’m currently diving head first into front end dev, react.js and agile/scrum.
 - 📫 How to reach me: annikabergkvist@hotmail.com

 <!---